Bing CV Carburetors, Part 2

 The 40 mm overhaul kit from BMW is 13 11 1 336 902.

-Bing did supply a 26 mm slide carburetor for some early Airheads.
+Bing supplied a 26 mm slide carburetor for some early Airheads.
 The kit for them is 13 11 1 258 050.

-The very earliest /5 diaphragms were replaced by a thicker type, which is all that is available now.
+The very earliest /5 diaphragms were replaced by a thicker type, which is all that is available now from BMW.
 Some of those very early ones might still be around.

 There are a number of rubber O-rings used in the Bing CV carburetors.
 All should come with the rebuild kit (5 O-rings).